andyjessop/bolt-contact-form/README.md

 # Contact Form

 An AJAX contact form for Bolt CMS.
-Usees Bootstrap3 form syntax out of the box.
+Uses Bootstrap 3 form syntax out of the box.

 ## Installation